FuRyanf/food-chooser-mvp/README.md

 ### Quick Start
 1. Sign in with Google
-2. Create a new household or wait for an invitation
+2. Create a new household (set name + your profile name)
-3. Invite others by entering their email in Household Settings
+3. In Household Settings, generate a 6-character invite code
-4. Share the generated invite link (copied to clipboard)
+4. Share the code or link with family/friends
-5. Recipients click link to join your household
+5. They enter the code or click the link to join your household

-**For complete details, see [HOUSEHOLD_INVITE_SYSTEM.md](HOUSEHOLD_INVITE_SYSTEM.md)**

 ---